 Please stop by the Reference Desk at the Pardee Legal Research Center and pick up your Lexis and Westlaw numbers and arrange for a tour of the facilities.
 You will need your campus I.D. card for the Lexis/Westlaw information.

 - Lockers (Warren Hall first floor)

 Lockers are located on the first floor of Warren Hall.
 If you want one, please contact Assistant Director for JD Student Affairs Irene Meloney via email or in Warren Hall Room 218.

 You must purchase a valid parking permit in order to park on campus.
 Please purchase your parking permit as soon as possible.

 If you need accommodations during law school as a result of a documented disability, please contact the Disability and Learning Difference Resource Center to submit the required documentation and receive an accommodations assessment.
 Submit this information as soon as possible in order to ensure you receive accommodations in a timely manner; some professors start the midterm process early in the year!

 - Wellness Services

-We have several centers which provide various wellness services for our students.
-You are welcome to take advantage of these services when necessary.
+The university has several centers which provide various wellness services for our students.
+You are welcome to take advantage of these services.